Office of Special Education

-Duties Description The New York State Education Department’s Office of Education Policy is seeking candidates for an Associate in Bilingual Education in the Office of Special Education.
-This Office works to promote educational equity and excellence for students with disabilities, oversees the implementation of federal and State laws and policies for students with disabilities, provides general supervision and monitoring of all public and private schools in New York State serving preschool and school-age students with disabilities, and provides technical assistance to parents and school districts.
-The incumbent of this position will work in the Program Development and Support Services Unit.
-This Unit is responsible for management of professional development and technical assistance contracts and grants, developed to improve outcomes for students with disabilities.
+Duties Description The New York State Education Department’s Office of Education Policy is seeking candidates for a Chief, Special Education Services position in the Office of Special Education (OSE).
+The Office of Special Education (OSE) works to promote educational equity and excellence for students with disabilities.
+This Office oversees the implementation of federal and State laws, regulations, and policy for students with disabilities, provides general supervision and monitoring of all public and private schools, services for New York State preschool and school-age students with disabilities, and provides technical assistance to parents and school districts.
+Under the direction of the Director of Special Education Services, the incumbent will have oversight responsibility and provide direction and leadership for the policy and dispute resolutions units.
 Duties of this position include, but are not limited to, the following:

-Additional Comments CONDITIONS OF EMPLOYMENT: This will be a permanent or non-permanent provisional appointment.
+Additional Comments CONDITIONS OF EMPLOYMENT: This will be a permanent or temporary provisional appointment.
 Promotions and transfers may change appointees’ negotiating unit.
 Applicants should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-Verification of degree and certification will be required for all candidates at time of interview.
+This position requires traveling to and from New York City approximately 25% of each month.

-*Leads to maximum salary of $105,681 based on annual performance advances.
+*Leads to a maximum salary of $138,763 based on annual performance advances.

-APPLICATION: Qualified candidates should send a resume and letter of interest by September 28, 2018 to firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (P12-1838/40625) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+APPLICATION: Applications will be reviewed on an ongoing basis until the position is filled.
+Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
+You must include the Box number (P12-2037/48101) of the position in the subject line of your email and cover letter to ensure receipt of your application.

 Some positions may require additional credentials or a background check to verify your identity.